Reminders

 delivery.kind | enum | Yes | CurrentSession, Channel, or None |

-delivery.transport | string | Channel | "slack" |
+delivery.transport | string | Channel | "slack", "discord", or "mattermost" |

-delivery.address | string | Channel | Slack channel ID or user ID |
+delivery.address | string | Channel | Target channel or user.
+Format depends on transport — see In-session vs. out-of-session. |

 delivery.sessionId | string | CurrentSession | Auto-populated by the daemon from the creating session context |